BoltStrike77/AIS-Summer-Comp/README.md

 # AIS-Summer-Comp
-A repo to hold my TAMS AIS summer competition notebooks and entries
+A repository to track my TAMS AIS summer competition notebooks and entries

 (Scores are RMSE, lower is better)